-At the touch of a button, this panel will display the fresh water and holding tank levels, propane gas tank level, plus the house battery condition.
+At the touch of a button, this panel will display the fresh water and holding tank levels and the house battery condition.
 You can start the generator or turn on the water pump and water heater.
-Indicator lights tell you if the water pump is on or if the water heater pilot light is out.
+Indicator lights tell you if the water pump is on or if the water heater pilot light is out.(DSI FLT).